Show All Answers

 Two city council seats and the mayor's seat will be up for election.

-Some residential permits can be issued immediately over the counter, these include: roofing, residing, and window replacements.
+Some residential permits can be issued immediately over the counter, these include: roofing, residing, HVAC, plumbing, and window replacements.

-Permits that require plan approval require a minimum of 5 business days for staff review.
-Examples include: garages, additions, remodeling, and others.
+Permits that require plan approval require a minimum of 5 to 7 business days for staff review.
+Examples include: garages, additions, remodeling, decks, and others.
+Projects that involve variances or other land use requirements may require more time for review.

 More information is available on our Voter Registration page How to Register to Vote